JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 categorization used in compliance.
 In general, these data elements were not implemented, but some system to facilitate input from users would make sense.
 For interfaces using EnergyPlus, they might be added as fields from the user interface, or they might be inferred from the use of a particular library element.
-For users of EnergyPlus directly, a system to merge parameters that are compliance parameters with the RMD created by the script would be useful.
-One possible approach would be to have an RMD-like file that only includes only the compliance parameters but follows the structure of the RMD file for zones and other data groups.
-This file could be read by the script and merged together to provide a complete RMD file.
+For users of EnergyPlus directly, a system to merge parameters that are compliance parameters with the RPD created by the script would be useful.
+One possible approach would be to have an RPD-like file that only includes only the compliance parameters but follows the structure of the RPD file for zones and other data groups.
+This file could be read by the script and merged together to provide a complete RPD file.
 Given the iterative nature of input file creation and debugging, this would be a good approach.
-The script itself could help create a "blank" RMD-like file that has all the places that need to be completed by the user.
+The script itself could help create a "blank" RPD-like file that has all the places that need to be completed by the user.
 This could simply be a JSON-based file with fields for all the compliance parameters organized by zone and by other data groups with such parameters.